Getting To Shiga Kogen

 Shiga Kogen, otherwise known as Shiga Heights, is located in Yamanouchi in the Joshinetsu National Park in the northeast of Nagano Prefecture.
 Ichinose (one of the main villages) is about 50km northeast of Nagano and approximately 250km northwest of Tokyo.

-The town of Yudanaka (and the adjacent Shibu Onsen) sits at the base of the mountain, with a 14km windy road that leads up to Sun Valley, the first of the Shiga ski areas.
+The town of Yudanaka and the adjacent Shibu Onsen near the snow monkeys sit at the base of the mountain, with a 14km windy road that leads up to Sun Valley, the first of the Shiga ski areas.

 Flights

-Tokyo Narita is the most convenient gateway airport for most international travellers, or Tokyo Haneda is another option.
-To search for flights to Tokyo and compare lots of different airlines and routes, use one of our use recommended flight aggregators
+You can fly into Tokyo Narita or Tokyo Haneda, although the former tends to have slightly better transport options.
+To search for flights to Tokyo and compare lots of different airlines and routes, you can use a flight aggregator.

 Travel to Shiga Kogen